cstroe/stripes-quickstart/README.md

 * Create Notes with title, created date, and note body
 * Organize Notes in named Notebooks

+## Usage

+To run the web application using an in memory database in Jetty:

+    mvn jetty:run

+You should then be able to access it at http://localhost:8080

 # Technical Features

 ## View Layer